Dogs and the Dangers of Batteries

-- Hydrogen Peroxide is a common “at home” remedy used to induce vomiting.
+- Hydrogen Peroxide is a common “at-home” remedy used to induce vomiting.
 This substance is a direct irritant to the lining of the stomach, which may already be compromised by the battery.
-Hydrogen peroxide increases the chances of GI bleeding or perforation.
+Hydrogen peroxide increases the chances of gastrointestinal bleeding or perforation.

 Once at the hospital, your veterinarian will examine your pet and look for signs a battery was ingested (oral ulcerations, burns, or black powdered material in the mouth).
 Just because ulcers are not seen does not mean a battery has not been ingested, so x-rays may be taken as batteries are easily seen since they are metal.

 A battery may be removed by endoscopy or surgery.
 Your dog will also be put on anti-ulcer and pain medications and prescribed a bland diet.

 Preventing Your Dog from Eating Batteries

 To avoid a trip to the veterinary hospital with a battery-charged dog, consider the following steps and preventative measures:

 - Do not leave remote controls of any type lying around where your pets can reach them.
 Storage boxes or hide-away coffee tables, like this one, can help keep them out of reach.